Elements-Agency/benjaminjyoung/content/story.md

 No current works in this era have been completed yet.
 Future titles of this era will include:
   * **Straight to Voicemail** - Sometimes it's comforting hearing their voice again.
-  * **Violence** - A friend, grieving the loss of his sister and having a drug induced schzoprantic episode, stabs me in my right shoulder.
+  * **Violence** - A friend, grieving the loss of his sister and in a drug induced episode, stabs me in my right shoulder.
   * **Decembers** - I hate Decembers.
   * **Office Christmas Party** - Me holding a keg as my friend does a keg stand in jean cut-off short-shorts.
   * **Shepard** - Izzy returns, herding sheep.
   * **Enablement** - Friends supporting bad habits.
   * **Lapels and Pens** - My bespoke suits and gold-nibbed Mont Blanc.
+  * 🖌️ **Predator** - Something evil lurks in the shadows, stalking it's prey.
   * **Summer Shandy** - A [strange guest](/tags/number-five) shows up at my door with a six pack of Summer Shandy Ale.

 ## Second Hartbeat Era ##
 _2018 - 2020_

 This era follows the events that took place that lead me to seek healing my traumas.
 It follows my journey to finally start to break free of traumatic emotional suppression, and coming back to who I was once again.
 The era expands on topics of vulnerability, love, betrayal, deceit, and overwhelming confrontation to previously suppressed emotions.

+The paintings are intentionally mute of color and dark in this era, and saturation and lightness starts to be introduced as the series progress, as the willingness to live life comes back to me.

 {{< row-start >}}
     {{< preview col="2" painting="/artwork/hallelujah/" >}}